akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 specific to classic remoting needs to be moved to `akka.remote.classic`.
 To see which configuration options are specific to classic search for them in: [`akka-remote/reference.conf`](/akka-remote/src/main/resources/reference.conf)

+### akka-protobuf

+`akka-protobuf` was never intended to be used by end users but perhaps this was not well-documented.
+Applications should use standard Protobuf dependency instead of `akka-protobuf`.
+The artifact is still published, but the transitive dependency to `akka-protobuf` has been removed.

+Akka is now using Protobuf version 3.9.0 for serialization of messages defined by Akka.

 ## Java Serialization

 Java serialization is known to be slow and [prone to attacks](https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995)